kapouer/window-page/README.md

 - pathname: runs `route`, then runs build chain on new state
 - query: runs patch chain on new state
-- hash: runs hash chain on new state
+- hash: runs focus chain on new state

 The `close` chain is run on current state, after the new state has finished (to allow proper management of page transitions).